semana-io/hack-me/README.md

 - Employees
 - Calendar

 The app will be developed in TypeScript and will contain relevant unit test.
 Other libs may be added.

+The delivery is not supposed to be all functional, let's focus on architecture, wording, ...

+You'll have to present and justify your decisions during the debrief.

 ### Desks